chohyjee1021-tech/configurable_MAC_IP/mac_ip_trm.md

 4-bit or 8-bit input data and 4-bit or 8-bit weights, resulting in four supported input–weight configuration combinations.

+Figure 3 provides an example of MAC operation output captured from the simulation environment.
+The terminal output confirms correct sequencing of bit-serial accumulation and validates functional behavior across multiple input cycles.

 ![Figure 3:Operation output in terminal](images/fig3_terminal_output.png)

 ---